Qantas: Audio-video entertainment systems

-The "Total Entertainment System" by Rockwell Collins was featured on selected domestic and international aircraft between 2000 and 2019.
+The "Total Entertainment System" by Rockwell Collins was available on selected domestic and international aircraft between 2000 and 2019.
 This AVOD system included personal LCD screens in all classes, located in the seat back for economy and business class, and in the armrest for premium economy and first class.

-The Mainscreen System is featured on selected Boeing 737–800 aircraft.
-This entertainment system, introduced between 2002 and 2011, has overhead video screens as the main form of entertainment.
-Movies are shown on the screens for lengthier flights or TV programmes on shorter flights.
-A news telecast will usually feature at the start of the flight.
+The Mainscreen System is available on selected Boeing 737–800 aircraft.
+This entertainment system, introduced gradually between 2002 and 2011, has overhead video screens as the main form of entertainment.
+Movies are shown on the screens on longer flights and TV programmes on shorter flights.
+A news telecast will usually be shown at the start of each flight.
 Audio options are less varied than on Q, iQ or the Total Entertainment System.

-The "iQ" inflight entertainment system by Panasonic Avionics Corporation is featured on all Boeing 747, and selected Airbus A380 and Boeing 737–800 aircraft.
-This audio video on demand (AVOD) experience, introduced in 2008, is based on the Panasonic Avionics system and features expanded entertainment options; touch screens; and new communications-related features such as Wi-Fi and mobile phone functionality; as well as increased support for electronics (such as USB and iPod connectivity).
+The "iQ" inflight entertainment system by Panasonic Avionics Corporation is available on selected Airbus A380 and Boeing 737–800 aircraft.
+This AVOD experience, introduced in 2008, is based on the Panasonic Avionics system and features expanded entertainment options, touch screens and new communications-related features such as Wi-Fi and mobile phone functionality, as well as increased support for electronics (such as USB and iPod connectivity).

-The "Q" inflight entertainment system by Panasonic Avionics Corporation in collaboration with Massive Interactive is featured on all Airbus A330-300, A330-200, Boeing 787 and selected Airbus A380 aircraft.
+The "Q" inflight entertainment system by Panasonic Avionics Corporation is available on all Airbus A330-300, A330-200, Boeing 787 and selected Airbus A380 aircraft.
 This audio video on demand (AVOD) experience, introduced in 2014 and updated in 2018 on selected aircraft, is based on the Panasonic eX3 system and features extensive entertainment options; enhanced touch screens; and communications-related features such as Wi-Fi and mobile phone functionality; as well as increased support for electronics (such as USB and iPod connectivity).
-A "my flight" feature offers access to maps, playlists, and a service timeline showing when drinks and meals will be served and the best time for resting on long-haul flights.
+The "my flight" feature offers access to maps, playlists, and a service timeline showing when drinks and meals will be served and the best time for resting on long-haul flights.

+In 2024, Qantas selected Panasonic's OLED 4K 'Astrova' seatback screen to be equipped on its Airbus A350 fleet to be delivered from 2026.
+The entertainment system will feature "high-fidelity multi-channel spatial audio technology" and Bluetooth connectivity allowing for passengers to connect their personal wireless earbuds or headphones.
+The Astrova IFE system will also deliver 100 W of mobile device and laptop fast-charging via USB-C, available through all phases of flight.